chinamike65/hugo-tuolesi/content/book3/book3en.md

 Others sow out the relationship between family members.

-For example, saying in front of the master, "Master, this disciple is not sincere and unbelieving in you..." to poison the relationship between the master and the disciple.
+For example, saying in front of the master, "Master, this disciple is not sincere and  does not believe in you..." to poison the relationship between the master and the disciple.

 Then, he went to the disciple and said, "Your master doesn't care about you, it's not good for you..." to poison the relationship between the disciple and the master.